napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

 We specify a ``regexp`` here to make sure we don't parse lines like ``ip address dhcp``.

-When path contains ``?identifier`` it actually flattens the key and assigns the value of that key to a new key named ``identifier``.
+When path contains ``?identifier`` what it actually does is flatten that key and assign the value of that key to a new key named ``identifier``.
 For example, with the nested structure and the path we have right now we would get the following::